infinum/ios-viper-xcode-templates/README.md

 ## Demo project

-There's a Pokemon demo project in Demo folder.
+There's a TV Shows demo project in Demo folder.
 You can find most common VIPER module use cases in it.
+If you're already familiar with the base Viper modules you can check out our [RxModule Guide](Documentation/Viper%20RxModule%20Guide.md).

 # VIPER short introduction